clp/learn_python/find_answers/README.rst

 Notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-1. The number of high-score terms used for comparison can be varied
+#.
+The number of high-score terms used for comparison can be varied
    by changing
    the num_hi_score_terms variable.
    Original setting of num_hi_score_terms is 22.

-2. The program is now hard-coded to use a single,
+#.
+The program is now hard-coded to use a single,
    specific input file during initial debugging,
    outdir/pid_231767.csv.

-3. The o/p data of answers that contain HiScoreTerms is saved
+#.
+The o/p data of answers that contain HiScoreTerms is saved
    at tmpdir/ans_with_hst.csv

-4. Open the file with LibreOffice Calc
+   Open the file with an editor or with LibreOffice Calc
    or other spreadsheet tool to review the data.

+#.
+The program writes some summary data to the screen,
+   to help with debugging.

+#.
+The program writes some data to the log file, nltk_ex25.log.

 Program: **grade_each_answer.py**